-Collateral posted by the trading participant can be used:
+Collateral posted by the trading participant or foreign participant can be used:

-- By the full trading participant, in order to ensure performance of the obligations assumed by the trading participant before said full trading participant, in the prescribed time and manner; and/or - (ii) By the clearing member, in order to ensure performance of the obligations assumed by the relevant full trading participant before said clearing member, involving the trading participant's transactions, in case: - (a) The funds transferred by the trading participant to the full trading participant are not transferred by the full trading participant to the clearing member, in the prescribed time and manner; or
+- (i) By the full trading participant, in order to ensure performance of the obligations assumed by the trading participant or foreign participant, before said full trading participant, in the prescribed time and manner; and/or - (ii) By the clearing member, in order to ensure performance of the obligations assumed by the

-- (b) The funds owed by the trading participant to the full trading participant are not transferred to the latter, and as a result the funds owed by the full trading participant to the clearing member are not transferred to the clearing member, in the prescribed time and manner; and/or - (iii) By the clearinghouse, in order to ensure performance of the obligations assumed by the relevant clearing member before the clearinghouse, involving the trading participant's transactions, in case: - (a) The funds transferred by said trading participant are not transferred to the clearinghouse through the chain of participants involved, in the prescribed time and manner; or - (b) The funds owed by the trading participant to the full trading participant are not transferred to the latter, and as a result the funds owed by the clearing member to the clearinghouse are not transferred to the clearinghouse, in the prescribed time and manner.
+- (a) The funds transferred by the trading participant or foreign participant to the full trading participant are not transferred by the full trading participant to the clearing member, in the prescribed time and manner; or - (b) The funds owed by the trading participant or foreign participant to the full trading participant are not transferred to the latter, and as a result the funds owed by the full trading participant to the clearing member are not transferred to the clearing member, in the prescribed time and manner; and/or - (iii) By the clearinghouse, in order to ensure performance of the obligations assumed by the relevant clearing member before the clearinghouse, involving the trading participant or foreign participant's transactions, in case: - (a) The funds transferred by said trading participant or foreign participant are not transferred to the clearinghouse through the chain of participants involved, in the prescribed time and manner; or - (b) The funds owed by the trading participant or foreign participant to the full trading participant are not transferred to the latter, and as a result the funds owed by the clearing member to the clearinghouse are not transferred to the clearinghouse, in the prescribed time and manner.

-If collateral posted by a trading participant through other participants is free, at the discretion of those other participants, it might be used by the clearinghouse to compensate for any losses incurred by any clearinghouse participants or by the clearinghouse itself, by virtue of the default of said trading participant.
+If collateral posted by a trading participant or foreign participant through other participants is free, at the discretion of those other participants, it might be used by the clearinghouse to compensate for any losses incurred by any clearinghouse participants or by the clearinghouse itself, by virtue of the default of said trading participant or foreign participant.